Once your GitHub account is connected, you can export your project and keep it in sync as your app evolves.

 Keeping your repository up to date

 Caffeine does not automatically push to your personal GitHub repository when a new build completes.
-Each sync is triggered manually by clicking Save Changes to GitHub.
+Each sync is triggered manually by clicking Sync to GitHub.
 If you want to keep GitHub in sync with your latest build, remember to push after each session.

 Frequently asked questions